Below, you can find links to useful information about academic and welfare matters for graduate students.

 Broken Bod cards

-Email the Academic Office explaining that your Bod card has stopped working, and they will order you a new one.
+Email the Academic Office explaining that your Bod card has is damaged, or has stopped working, giving details, and they will order you a new one.

 The new card will be sent to the Academic Office, who will email you when it is ready to collect.